zendframework/zend-servicemanager/docs/book/migration.md

 In version 3, we define the following:

-- `Zend\ServiceManager\PluginManagerInterface`, which provides the public API differences from the `ServiceLocatorInterface`.
+- `Mxc\ServiceManager\PluginManagerInterface`, which provides the public API differences from the `ServiceLocatorInterface`.
-- `Zend\ServiceManager\AbstractPluginManager`, which gives the basic
+- `Mxc\ServiceManager\AbstractPluginManager`, which gives the basic
   capabilities for plugin managers.
 The class now has a (semi) *required* dependency on the application-level service manager instance, which is passed to all factories, abstract factories, etc. (More on this below.)

 ### PluginManagerInterface

-`Zend\ServiceManager\PluginInterface` is a new interface for version 3, extending `ServiceLocatorInterface` and adding one method:
+`Mxc\ServiceManager\PluginInterface` is a new interface for version 3, extending `ServiceLocatorInterface` and adding one method:

 ```php